Sweden is developing three distinct marine spatial plans for its territorial waters and exclusive economic zone.

 In December 2019 we submitted the plan proposals to the Swedish government.
 The government shall adopt plans by March 2021 the latest.

-More information in English will be published here during spring.
-Meanwhile you can find documents and maps in Swedish on our Swedish pages.
+You can find the complete proposal, supplementing documents and maps in Swedish on our Swedish pages.

 We developed, supplemented and clarified our plan proposals based on the response from stakeholders during the consultation.
 A review took place in Sweden between March and June 2019.